How to stop someone from undermining you?

 - Power move

-Undermining is a way of saying “I can tackle you” or “I’m above you / you’re not that far higher up”.
-With these people, you better nip it in the bud or they’ll keep going.
+Undermining is a way of challenging someone and saying “I can tackle you” or “I’m above you / you’re not that far higher up”.
+With these people, you better nip it in the bud or they will see your silence as a sign of weakness.

 But in my experience, power movers are a minority when it comes to undermining, and the majority are in the first three categories.